This article was updated in August 2024

 If your marketing efforts revolve around lead generation and lengthy sales cycles, Google recommends setting a new conversion action and defining a value for each stage in the sales journey to help their algorithm optimize for the specific actions that drive revenue.

-Here is an example breakdown for the values of 4 milestones within a sales journey for a product with a $1,000 value.
+Here is an example breakdown of the values of 4 milestones within a sales journey for a product with a $1,000 value.
 The four milestones we’ll track, along with the hypothetical chances that a prospect who reaches each stage completes their purchase, are as follows:

-• Completes a lead form (25% of these converters participate in Discovery Calls)
+- Completes a lead form (25% of these converters participate in Discovery Calls)

-• Participates in a Discovery Call (20% of these converters participate in Demo Calls)
+- Participates in a Discovery Call (20% of these converters participate in Demo Calls)

-• Participates in a Demo Call (50% of these converters become closed deals)
+- Participates in a Demo Call (50% of these converters become closed deals)

-• Closes the deal (all of these converters are closed deals)
+- Closes the deal (all of these converters are closed deals)

 You can see that it is important to properly track all actions in the funnel.
 In order to assign the right values for each step, you need to know the conversion rate for the next stage in the funnel.

-To calculate the value of each action, first choose which conversion action is lowest in the funnel that normally occurs in the 90 day window for offline conversion tracking, then multiply the conversion rate by the value of the next step.
+To calculate the value of each action, first, choose which conversion action is lowest in the funnel that normally occurs in the 90-day window for offline conversion tracking, then multiply the conversion rate by the value of the next step.
 This means working backwards from the final conversion to the initial conversion:

-• A Closed Deal has a $1,000 value.
+- A Closed Deal has a $1,000 value.

-• A Demo Call has a $500 value (50% of $1,000).
+- A Demo Call has a $500 value (50% of $1,000).

-• A Discovery Call has a $100 value (20% of $500).
+- A Discovery Call has a $100 value (20% of $500).

-• A Lead Form has a $25 value (25% of $100)
+- A Lead Form has a $25 value (25% of $100)

-Knowing this, you can feed the values back to Google Ads as our prospects move from stage to stage in the sales cycle, giving the platform information about the types of prospects who have real value for your business so it can focus more of your ad spend on similar prospects,
+Knowing this, you can feed the values back to Google Ads as our prospects move from stage to stage in the sales cycle, giving the platform information about the types of prospects who have real value for your business so it can focus more on your ad spend on similar prospects while investing less on prospects who fill out forms but don’t take follow up actions.
+Let’s look at an example where the advertiser receives 2,000 per month:

 Implementing Value-Based Bidding